zaneh12/swe-prep/README.md

 ## Contact

-If you're prepping and want to trade notes or keep each other accountable, feel free to message me via [my website](https://zanehassoun.com).
+If you're prepping and want to trade notes or chat, feel free to message me via [my website](https://zaneh12.github.io).